 Landowner elk hunting

-- Five landowner licenses are available during 2022, all of which are in Zone 20, the Kittson County central zone.
+- Three landowner licenses are available during 2023, two of which are in Zone 20, the Kittson County central zone.

-- No landowner licenses are available in the Kittson County northeast zone (Zone 30) this year.
+- One landowner license is available in the Kittson County northeast zone (Zone 30) this year.

-- All applicants, including landowners, will have to select Zone 20 and season when applying.
+- All applicants, including landowners, will have to select the zone and season when applying.

-- The landowner licenses will be drawn from all landowners in Zone 20 and given the season of their choice (designated upon application).
+- The landowner licenses will be drawn from all landowners in the zone and given the season of their choice (designated upon application).

 - The following persons are eligible for the landowner drawing: